After you buy

 Everything you need is in the portal.

-Download the Build Pack.
+Connect and deploy.
 Open the portal.
 Your first build session is closer than you think.

 Talk to Gus first →